juliajin1002/6202/README.md

-This is a repository for the DATS 6202 Machine Learning class
+This is a repository for the DATS 6202 Machine Learning class.